 top of page

-Head Teachers in art, music, physical education, science, social-emotional learning (SEL), and Spanish teach all grade levels in their area of expertise.
+Head Teachers in art, music, physical education, science, social-emotional learning (SEL), Spanish, and technology teach all grade levels in their area of expertise.

 The foundation of the art curriculum is the five elements of art: color, line, form, shape and texture.
 Art history and an introduction to a wide array of artists and artistic styles are incorporated into lessons.
 Each month, classes work on a collaborative “Community Art” piece, in which each child contributes and the final work is then hung in the lobby for all to enjoy.
 Students’ art work is constantly on display within the school as a rotating art gallery.